1990 Croatia–United States football match

-On 17 October 1990 Croatia hosted the United States in an unofficial international friendly in Zagreb's Maksimir stadium.
-Held on the eve of the nation's independence from Yugoslavia, this was Croatia's second international match in the modern era.
+On 17 October 1990, Croatia hosted the United States in capital city of Zagreb to play their first international football match.
+The match was an unofficial exhibition game ("friendly") played in Maksimir Stadium, the largest football stadium in Croatia.
+The match is considered historically significant for the national team as it was held on the eve of the nation's independence from Yugoslavia.
+This was Croatia's second match as a team since 1956.
+The Croatian Football Federation was readmitted into FIFA on 3 July 1992 and UEFA on 16 June 1993, so this match was considered "unaffiliated" in the transition period.

-The match was considered unofficial by FIFA, because Croatia at that time was not affiliated to FIFA.
-Croatia was readmitted to FIFA on 3 July 1992.

 Background

 With the abolishing of the one-party political system in SFR Yugoslavia in 1990, SR Croatia's (constituent republic within the Yugoslav federation) first parliamentary elections were held over two rounds of voting on 22 April and 7 May 1990 resulting in an overwhelming victory for the nationalist Croatian Democratic Union (HDZ) led by Franjo Tuđman.
 With the rising nationalism and ethnic tensions, several incidents took place at football matches in SR Croatia over the coming months.

 Only six days later, on Sunday, 13 May 1990, a riot broke out at Maksimir Stadium during a Yugoslav First League match between the Croatian club Dinamo Zagreb and the Serbian club Red Star Belgrade.
 Dinamo midfielder 21-year-old Zvonimir Boban attacked a policeman and got a 6-month suspension by the Yugoslav FA (FSJ), causing him to miss the 1990 FIFA World Cup as well as the pre-tournament friendlies.

 At one of those friendlies on 3 June 1990 versus the Netherlands at Maksimir Stadium in Zagreb (Yugoslavia's last preparation match before the World Cup) local Croatian fans booed the Yugoslav anthem and players, while cheering for the opposing Netherlands side which won the match 0-2.

 On 26 September 1990, several weeks into the following Yugoslav League season, another incident broke out, this time in Split.
 Hajduk Split's home match against Partizan Belgrade at Poljud Stadium was cancelled after local fans stormed the pitch, chased Partizan players off, tore down the Yugoslav flag from the official mast and burned it.